hpmarshall/ICECAPS_GPR/README.md

 e_snowdry.m -- calculates dielectric constant of dry snow as a function of density, frequency, temperature
 f_DAC2Volt.m -- convert the DAC counts to a voltage
 filter_bandpass.m -- butterworth filter

+python/ -- folder of code translated from MATLAB to python by Von